Barrow Colliery: History

 In 1932, the Barrow Haematite Steel Company merged with the Barnsley Main and Monk Bretton colliery companies to form the Barrow Barnsley Main Collieries Limited.
 This venture was nationalised in 1947 into the National Coal Board who remained its owners until it was closed in 1985.
 In 1982, the pit was recording an output of 1,000 tonne per day, which equated to 5,000 tonne per week and each miner producing an average of 18 tonne per shift.
 Most of the output from Barrow was destined to be exported through the dock at Immingham Dock bound for Europe.

 When the miners' strike ended in March 1985, Arthur Scargill led the miners back to the pithead at Barrow Colliery with a lone Scottish piper playing a lament.
 When they reached the gates of Barrow, a flying picket demonstration with miners from the Kent Coalfield, were still protesting, so the procession turned back.
 Scargill was later quoted as saying that "I've never crossed a picket line."
 Just two months later in May 1985, the pit was closed owing to geological problems.
-Subsidence from the mine had already caused a canal basin on the Worsborough branch of the Dearne and Dove Canal to be re-inforced in the early part of the 20th century.
+Subsidence from the mine had already caused a canal basin on the Worsbrough branch of the Dearne and Dove Canal to be re-inforced in the early part of the 20th century.

 A local brass band that had started up in 1906 had its ranks swelled by members of the mining community from Barrow Colliery.
 The band was renamed the Barrow Colliery Brass Band, but sponsorship waned during the run down of the coal mining industry in the area.
 In the 1990s, the band was then sponsored by a local building society, then the local paper.
 It still survives as a self-funding collective.